 Health has always been a major part of my life – working in hospital, non-government health organisations and private specialist clinics in a variety of administrative roles; part & full-time complementary health practice (bodywork modalities; taiji & qigong; energy rebalancing); as well as long-term personal experience of chronic pain.

-I am one of the founding members of Pain Support ACT (PSACT), as well as on the PSACT and now PSACT Inc Steering Committees.
+I am one of the founding members of Pain Support ACT inc (PSACT), and on PSACT Committees for seven years.

 An expression of interest meeting was held in October 2010 from which Pain Support ACT (PSACT) was formed.
 Its aim: support, information and advocacy for people in Canberra & surrounding region with chronic pain, their family and carers.